taotriad/BabySomnia/Odd_Eye_spoilers.md

 The starting position of the choreography is in the shape of an eye.

-Two alternate interpretation exists of the beverage Yoohyeon drunks;
+Two alternate interpretation exists of the beverage Yoohyeon drinks;
 either that it represents the red pill (from The Matrix) which enables you you to see the real truth.
 The other is that it's Kool-Aid.